gioui/giouiorg/content/doc/install.md

 You can build Gio programs without X11 support with the `nox11` build tag, and without Wayland support with the `nowayland` build tag.

+Depending on your distribution, you may also need to install a Vulkan driver for best performance (Distributions like Arch do not do this automatically).
+You can check if you have working Vulkan support with the `vulkaninfo` command.

 ## macOS, iOS, tvOS {#apple}

 Xcode is required for Apple platforms.